Angular Avatar Component Overview

 </div>

-We need to create a theme:
+We create the following avatar theme:

 $custom-avatar-theme: avatar-theme(